| This is an Aviate-only feature. |

 Introduction

 The Aviate plugin offers metering capabilities.
-The Kill Bill core usage APIs support recording rolled-up usage data.
-However, any required aggregation must be performed outside Kill Bill.
-With the introduction of the metering feature, aggregation can now occur directly within Kill Bill.
+The Kill Bill core usage APIs support recording rolled-up usage data, but aggregation must be performed outside Kill Bill.
+With the introduction of the metering feature, aggregation can now occur directly within Kill Bill by using the metering APIs.
 Thus, this feature allows users to be charged based on aggregated units seamlessly.

 The Aviate Metering feature introduces the concept of a BillingMeter and a UsageEvent.
-A BillingMeter encapsulates information about how usages should be aggregated.
-A UsageEvent represents a single usage.
+A BillingMeter encapsulates information about how usage points should be aggregated - e.g. sum all points within a specific period.
+A UsageEvent represents a single usage point.
 Each UsageEvent has an associated BillingMeter.
 The UsageEvents are then aggregated based on the aggregation type specified in the associated BillingMeter.

 Getting Started with Aviate Metering